Teen admits attempted murder of partner after stabbing on Auckland's Anzac Ave

 But Justice Christine Gordon dismissed an early application last December.

-The application was opposed by Crown prosecutor Henry Steele, the Herald and other two other members of the media.
+The application was opposed by Crown prosecutor Henry Steele, the Herald and other members of the media.

 However, Santos challenged the High Court judge's decision and took his bid for secrecy to the Court of Appeal.